The information in this article applies to:

-- Select the door outline and click Convert Polyline , choose Polyline Solid from the Convert Polyline dialog and click OK.
+- Select the door outline, which was the first shape created in Step 2 above, click on the Convert Polyline edit tool, choose the Polyline Solid option from the Convert Polyline dialog and then click OK.

-Specify a thickness of 2" in the Polyline Specification dialog and click OK.
+Specify a thickness of 2" in the Polyline Solid Specification dialog and click OK.

-- Select the three polyline objects inside of the door and click Convert Polyline to convert these into polyline solids as well.
+- Select the three polyline objects contained inside of the door, and click the Convert Polyline edit tool to convert these into polyline solids as well.

-- Specify these as holes in the larger polyline solid by checking the Hole in Polyline Solid check box in the Polyline Specification dialog.
+- Specify these as holes in the larger polyline solid by checking the Hole in Polyline Solid box in the Polyline Solid Specification dialog.

-- Now select the next set of three polyline objects and, using the Point to Point Move tool, align them with the newly created holes in your door.
+- Now, select the next set of three polyline objects that we copied and, using the Point to Point Move tool or the Move edit handle, align them with the newly created holes in your door.

-- With the polyline objects still selected, click Convert Polyline , and convert them to polyline solids, specifying their thickness to be 1/4" thick.
+- With the polyline objects still selected, click the Convert Polyline edit tool, convert them to polyline solids, and then specify their thickness to be 1/4".

-- Return to the Floor Plan view and center the 1/4" polylines in the door and toggle back to the elevation.
+- Return to the Floor Plan view, center the 1/4" polyline solids inside the door outline, and then toggle back to the Cross Section/Elevation view.

-Now you are ready to finish off the door by adding the trim to the panels and the arced section.
+Now, you are ready to finish off the door by adding trim to the panels.

 To finish the panels

-- Select the final set of three polyline objects and click the Convert Polyline button, select 3D Molding Polyline and click OK.
+- Select the final set of the three polyline objects that were copied, click the Convert Polyline edit tool, select the 3D Molding Polyline option, and then click OK.

-- On the Molding panel of the 3D Molding Polyline Specification dialog, assign a different molding profile by clicking Replace.
+- On the Molding panel of the 3D Molding Polyline Specification dialog, assign a different molding profile by clicking the Replace button.

-In this example, use CA-03 as the molding profile, and make it 2" high and 1/4" wide.
+In this example, use CA-03 as the molding profile, and make it 2" high by 1/4" wide.

-- Return to Floor Plan view and draw a selection marquee around the new 3D molding polyline using Select Objects .
+- Return to Floor Plan view and draw a selection marquee around the new 3D molding polyline using the Select Objects tool.

-- Now move the molding into place and line it up to the outer edge of the door.
-You may need to toggle between Floor Plan and Elevation in order to line it up properly as shown with the 1/4" thick panels earlier in this article.
+- Now, move the molding into place and line it up to the outer edge of the door.
+You may need to toggle between Floor Plan and the Cross Section/Elevation view in order to line it up properly as shown with the 1/4" thick panels earlier in this article.

 Now that the door is built, the next step is to convert it to a symbol and add it to the library.
 First, however, you should assign some materials to the door.
 If all the pieces of the door are left with their default material, you will not be able to customize the materials fully as you might wish later on.